Grief is complicated. And no, I’m not just talking about ‘complicated grief,’ which is a type of grief you can actually be diagnosed with.

-Cumulative grief is grief that builds up over a period of time, likely due to a number of deaths, losses, etc.
+Cumulative grief is grief that builds up over a period of time, likely due to a number of deaths, losses, life events, etc.

 Years of no close deaths in my life, therapy, and being open and honest with friends and family about the experience has helped my grief return to normal.

-Prolonged grief is experienced by 10-20% of the bereaved and can be medically diagnoses.
+Prolonged grief is experienced by 10-20% of the bereaved and can be medically diagnosed.
 Prolonged grief impacts normal functioning and has ill long-term effects on physical health.